 The Williams Lake Stampede had its origin in a group of local cowboys deciding to get together and organize a contest whereby they could show off their cowboy skills and compete for prize money and settle the age old argument of who really was the best!

 Over the years as the Stampede grew and changed from an amateur rodeo to a professional one we lost that original theme.
 The birth of the Ranch Challenge was a discussion among a few ranch/rodeo committee members of the need to bring back the local cowboys to the rodeo.
 We are a ranching community and are home to several of the bigger ranches in the province and we wanted those ‘real cowboys’ back at our rodeo.

-The Ranch Challenge Competition is a popular spectator event where teams of three riders must compete in all 4 events that showcase the specific skills and knowledge required in their profession:
+The Poplar Meadows Angus Ranch Challenge is a popular spectator event where teams of three riders must compete in all 4 events that showcase the specific skills and knowledge required in their profession:

-The events will take place Sat and Sun following the Bull Riding and are included in the admission fee.
+The events will take place Saturday following the Bull Riding and Sunday morning at 10 am., and are included in the admission fee.
 Points are given in all events from 1st to last and the Ranch Team accumulating the most points over the two days is the Ranch Challenge champion.
-Teams receive payouts based on the top teams in each round of competition of each event.
+Teams receive payouts based on the top teams in each event.
 Buckles and prizes will be handed out shortly after the end of Sunday’s events.

-Limited to the first 12 Ranches who enter -please submit your entries prior to June 1st.
+Limited to the first 10 ranches who enter -please submit your entries prior to June 1st.
 The entry fee of $150 will go up to $200 after June 1st.

 Team Cattle Penning